SaiskiFunctions/GraphWFC.rs/README.md

 ### Data Structures

-- `Observe`: A structure which represents an observation and the entropy of a vertex.
+- `Observe`: Represents a possible observation and the entropy of a vertex to be observed at the time it was created.
-- `Propagate`: A propagate which represents a propagation `from` a vertex `to` another vertex in a direction.
+- `Propagate`: Represents a propagation `from` a vertex `to` another vertex in along a a directed edge.
 - `Heap: BinaryHeap<Observe>`: A [min heap] of `Observe` actions storing the Observe with the lowest entropy on top.
 - `Observed: Set<VertexIndex>`: A list recording which vertices have been collapsed to a singleton set.
 - `Propagations: Vec<Propagate>`: A stack of `Propagate` actions representing a queue of constraint propagations that need to take place.
+- `gen_observe: Vec<VertexIndex>`: An array of vertexes the entropy of which has changed during the propagation process and need to have new `Observe` operations generated for them.

 ### Initialization
-This the pseudocode for initialization of the algorithm
+This the pseudocode for initialization of the algorithm.
+The main function of this code is to initialise the `Heap` of `Observe` actions and the initial entropy of the Graph's vertices as well as allow for partially collapsed Graphs as input.
 ```
 FOR EACH vertex IN output_graph:
     IF vertex.labels EQUAL TO PROPER SUBSET OF all_labels: